bsdimp/freebsd-git-docs/MFC.md

 where the first 10 digits of the hash is used to mark the commit message.
 This preserves the information, but isn't 'git standard' which is just to have a line of text that says the commit was from hash whatever without the 'key: value' structure.
-It also wouldn't help the `git log --cherry` command, unless we would use that to come up with candiates, and then use the MFC lines to weed them out.
+It also wouldn't help the `git log --cherry` command, unless we would use that to come up with candidates, and then use the MFC lines to weed them out.
-Altnernatively, adding a note either to the src (saying where it had been merged to) or the destination (saying where it had been merged from) would allow for easier parsing and after-the-fact fixups similar to svn merge --record-only.
+Alternatively, adding a note either to the src (saying where it had been merged to) or the destination (saying where it had been merged from) would allow for easier parsing and after-the-fact fixups similar to svn merge --record-only.